Deutsch: Boudoir / Español: Tocador / Português: Boudoir / Français: Boudoir / Italiano: Boudoir

 The term "boudoir" originated from the French word bouder (to sulk), initially describing a space where women could retreat for privacy.
 Today, the concept of the boudoir is prevalent in travel, particularly in contexts that highlight luxury, historical experiences, or romantic settings.

-In the travel industry, a boudoir might be:
+In the travel Industry, a boudoir might be:

 • A feature of luxury hotels: Exclusive suites or rooms designed with plush furniture, ornate decor, and an intimate ambiance.